 Visit the Community Engaged Learning Webpages if you are interested in finding out more.

 When can I recruit volunteers?

 It is possible to recruit volunteers all year round, however it is important to be mindful of the academic calendar when planning to recruit students.
 We generally hold an annual volunteer recruitment fair in October and you can find NTU’s academic term dates here.
 We also encourage you to speak with a member of our team who can help boost your recruitment.

 Who do you work with?

-We engage with a wide range of not-for-profit stakeholders such as charities, community and voluntary sector groups, civic organisations, community interest companies, and public sector bodies.
-We have a specific interest in working with organisations that are based, or deliver provision, local to our campuses in Nottingham City, Clifton, Brackenhurst (Southwell), and Mansfield.
+We engage with a wide range of not-for-profit stakeholders such as charities, community and voluntary sector groups, civic organisations, community interest companies, and public sector bodies that are based, or deliver provision, local to our campuses in Nottingham City, Clifton, Brackenhurst (Southwell), and Mansfield.

 What is expected of me?

 Each organisation is asked to complete a partner agreement, which highlights the respective responsibilities within the partnership.
 Emphasis is placed on protecting the volunteers and providing strong communication to help us monitor and improve the service we provide including sharing student data which is requested at the end of the term.

 What can I expect from the Community Engagement and Volunteering team?

 You will receive year-round communication from a member of the Community Engagement and Volunteering team, who will help to identify and implement potential opportunity and collaboration.